limone-eth/farcaster-indexer/README.md

 - ignore stop words (e.g. "the" and "a")
 - weight and rank results

 The data can be queried with SQL or the Supabase client.
-For example, the following code will match casts that contain either "farcaster" and "warpast" OR "activitypub" and "mastodon".
+For example, the following code will match casts that contain either "farcaster" and "warpcast" OR "activitypub" and "mastodon".

 ```sql
 SELECT *